 What is Expected of FYI Students?
 Students are expected to participate actively and attend class regularly.
 In class discussions, students must confront differing opinions respectfully, responsibly, and wisely while working towards workable solutions for complex problems.
 They will also be expected, with proper guidance, to take charge of their own education -- learning to think critically, growing beyond dualism and relativism towards greater intellectual maturity.
 You will do more work in an FYI class than in a regular lecture section.
-But our assessments show you will reap important benefits that help you succeed in college and beyond.
+But our assessments show you will reap important benefits that help you succeed in college and beyond, including a statistically higher GPA than non-FYI students.
+Yes, just one class can make a real difference!

 What requirement will taking an FYI course fulfill?
 FYI courses fulfill General Education Program requirements.